NNPDF/pineko/docs/source/overview/running.rst

       pineko fonll_ekos THEORY_ID DATASET1 DATASET2 ...

     Note: this is usually an expensive operation as multiple ekos are run sequentially.
-    Depending on the resources that you have available it might be more convinient to call the command separately for each DATASET.
+    Depending on the resources that you have available it might be more convenient to call the command separately for each DATASET.

   4. Generate the final |FONLL| FK table directly running::